 The rights of men stem exclusively from the fact that they are sentient beings, capable of acquiring moral ideas and of reasoning upon them.
 Since women have the same qualities, they necessarily also have the same rights.
 Either no member of the human race has any true rights, or else they all have the same ones; and anyone who votes against the rights of another, whatever his religion, colour or sex, automatically forfeits his own.
 (McLean and Hewitt 1994, 335)

 Condorcet looks to education and publicity to eliminate the secret sway that royal mistresses and some other old régime women had exercised.
 He argues that whatever influence women have, it is far more of “a threat if it acts in secret than if it acts in a public debate” (McLean and Hewitt 1994, 337).
 By becoming public, the undue influence of one person over another would necessarily lose its sway.
 At the same time, he counsels that the same arguments used to deprive women of their rights could easily be used against laborers—“anyone who was obliged to work constantly and could therefore neither become enlightened nor exercise his reason.
 Before long, citizenship would be open only to men who had completed a course of public law …” Adopting what was fast-becoming the most damning slogan of republicans during the Revolution, he charges that “all aristocracies were formed or justified by this kind of pretext [my emphasis]” (McLean and Hewitt 1994, 337).
 Certainly, he was not alone in leveling the charge of aristocracy in relation to gender equality.
-For example, as early as 1789, a radical tract appeared, entitled Requête des Dames à l'Assemblée Nationale [The Ladies' Request to the National Assembly], which protested the “masculine aristocracy” being established by the Assembly, and proposed it be decreed that “all the privileges of the male sex are entirely and irrevocably abolished throughout France; [and that] the feminine sex will always enjoy the same liberty, advantages, rights, and honors as does the masculine sex” (A. Soboul, 1982; cited and translated in K. Offen, 2000, 54–55).
-Similarly, Olympe de Gouges exclaimed: “Man, are you capable of being just?
-It is a woman who poses the question; you will not deprive her of that right at least.
-Tell me, what gives you sovereign empire to oppress my sex? ….
-Man alone has raised his exceptional circumstances to a principle.
-Bizarre, blind, bloated with science and degenerated—in a century of enlightenment and wisdom—into the crassest ignorance, he wants to command as a despot a sex which is in full possession of its intellectual faculties; he pretends to enjoy the Revolution and to claim his rights to equality in order to say nothing more about it.”
-(Gouges 1791).
+For example, as early as 1789, a radical tract appeared, entitled Requête des Dames à l'Assemblée Nationale [The Ladies' Request to the National Assembly], which protested the “masculine aristocracy” being established by the Assembly, and proposed it be decreed that “all the privileges of the male sex are entirely and irrevocably abolished throughout France; [and that] the feminine sex will always enjoy the same liberty, advantages, rights, and honors as does the masculine sex” (A. Soboul, 1982; cited and translated in K. Offen 2000, 54–55).
+Similarly, Olympe de Gouges exclaimed:

 Finally, then, Condorcet arrives at the most intransigent of objections to women's freedom, those based on utility.
 What if by gaining rights women would be tempted to abandon their domestic affairs?
 What if female citizens would move beyond a relatively passive exercise of rights to assume the reigns of government?
 Condorcet insists that appeals to utility have been abused, serving often as mere pretexts of tyrants for denying “a true right” and resulting in such crimes as the enslavement of Africans, the imprisonment of innocents at the Bastille, the censorship of the press, and the exploitation of workers in trade and industry.
-However, he also finds it necessary to go beyond merely answering utilitarian objections to women's equality by assuaging to men's fears.
-In the process, however, he ends up making the greatest concession to his opponents.
+However, he also finds it necessary to go beyond merely answering utilitarian objections to women's equality by assuaging men's fears.
+As a result, and even if for only tactical reasons, he ends up making a decisive concession to his opponents.
 So, he reassures men,

 there is no need to fear that, just because women would be members of the National Assembly, they would immediately abandon their children, their homes and their needlework.
 In fact, this would only make them better able to raise their children and to make men of them.
 It is natural for a woman to nurse her children and for her to look after them when they are young.
 Forced by this to stay at home and weaker than men, it is also natural that she lead a more secluded, more domestic life.
 Women therefore fall into the same category as men who need to work for several hours a day.
 This may be a reason not to elect them, but it cannot form the basis of a legal exclusion.
 Chivalry may lose out by this change, but domestic life would gain from this equality, as from all others.
 (McLean and Hewitt 1994, 338)

-There is no question that Condorcet advanced some of the age's most compelling claims on behalf of women.
+There is no question that Condorcet advanced some of the age's most compelling claims on behalf of women, which were in turn part of his deep-seated commitment to individual liberty and social equality.
 In closing his brief for female citizenship, he challenges his critics to “show me a natural difference between men and women on which the exclusion could legitimately be based” (McLean and Hewitt 1994, 339).
 Yet even this advocate of reason and sexual equality introduces an asymmetry between the sexes, and he locates that disproportion directly on the reproductive and maternal body of woman.
 Despite his objection to the argument of natural difference, Condorcet allows that sexual differences would still continue to have social effects within a more rationally organized society.
 However, he indicates his awareness of the persuasive attacks by Jean-Jacques Rousseau and other like-minded reformers on the very widely practiced custom of wet-nursing the infants and toddlers of the better classes, as well as the same reformers' complaints against the vanity and egotism of women who employed wet-nurses (see Landes 1988, chapter 3).
 Therefore, it is very likely that Condorcet's reassurances are meant not just for men but also for women.
 At this point in time public opinion was clearly turning against any woman who would willingly choose to neglect her domestic duties or altogether disavow them, especially should she do so for either social or strictly selfish reasons.
 Although Rousseau and others did insist on fathers taking a greater involvement and responsibility towards their families, none of this was meant to relieve a woman of her primary domestic role or its attendant burdens.
 If anything, reformers insisted on both parents simply doing more in family life while preserving the sexual division of labor.

 Indeed, a great deal of the ambivalence that one detects in Condorcet's 1790 essay belongs to the times, not merely in the sense of the day's prejudices—which, as we have seen, he strongly combated—but rather also with respect to the extent to which the opportunity for achieving women's rights was eclipsed by an increasingly negative, even openly hostile climate toward women who were perceived to be overly “public” and insufficiently modest and “domestic”.
 In the face of women's heightened political involvement during the popular revolution, those few representatives still favoring political equality for women appear to have retracted their former support.
 Despite his pronounced early and visible commitment to women's voting rights, Condorcet's public silence on the issue when presenting his introductory report on the draft constitution to the Convention in 1793 still remains perplexing.
 The constitutional debate occurred after the removal of the distinction between passive and active voters, so that the denial of women's rights was made more explicitly than ever a matter of sexual difference rather than one of property or class position.
 In addition, from the declaration of the Republic in September 1792 until women's political participation was proscribed by the deputies of the Convention in the fall of 1793, popular women's activism in the streets and in the galleries of the Convention was accelerating, but so too was a campaign against women in the revolutionary press.
 (On this period, see especially Levy, et al. 1979 and Godineau 1998).